July 2021 / MARKET OUTLOOK

 - We remain modestly underweight equities relative to bonds and cash as the risk/reward profile looks less compelling for equities and could be vulnerable to fading policy support, increased rate volatility, high inflation levels and potential tax increases.

 - Within equities, we continue to favour value‑oriented equities globally, US small-caps and EM stocks as we expect cyclically exposed companies to continue to benefit from strong economic growth and global reopening.

-- Within fixed income, we continue to have a bias towards shorter‑duration, higher‑yielding and inflation-sensitive sectors through overweights to high yield bonds, emerging market debt local currency and corporates and inflation-linked government bonds.
+- Within fixed income, we continue to have a bias towards shorter‑duration, higher‑yielding and inflation-sensitive sectors through overweights to high yield bonds, emerging market local currency debt and corporates and inflation-linked gilts.

 3. Market Themes

 Easy on the Austerity

 Following a shaky start to its vaccine rollout, Europe appears to be recovering as businesses are reopening and lockdowns continue to ease in some areas.
 As the European Central Bank debates the extension of its EUR 1.85 trillion asset purchase programme, due to expire next March, additional fiscal stimulus is being rolled out through the unprecedented European Union recovery fund, worth up to EUR 800 billion.
 While the fund shows signs of growing unity among member nations, lines are being drawn once again as members take sides on scaling back monetary policies put in place amid the pandemic.
 Leaders such as Mario Draghi, Italy’s prime minister, warn that shifting back to austerity too soon could ignite another decade-long recovery similar to the post-global financial crisis period.
 With Europe already lagging the US and China, shifting back to austerity too soon could prevent the region from heading on a path towards more sustainable growth.